BJP stages protest against Rajasthan govt near secretariat, cops use water cannons | Politics

 ''People are ready to throw out the government in elections.
 The secretariat has become a centre of corruption.
 Cash was found in almirah at the secretariat but no action was taken against the main culprits,'' BJP Rajya Sabha MP Kirodi Lal Meena charged.

-A large number of women leaders and workers also took part in the march.

-A police official said that the situation was efficiently handled by police personnel and no force except water cannon was used.
+A police official said that the situation was efficiently handled by police personnel and no force except water cannons were used.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)